Insuring Two or More Cars

 Pay per mile

-Pay-per-mile insurance saves money for drivers who rarely use their second car by charging based on mileage.
+Pay-per-mile insurance saves money for drivers who rarely use their second car by charging based on actual mileage rather than a flat monthly rate.

 Low mileage

-Drivers who drive their second vehicle less than 7,500 miles yearly may qualify for a low-mileage discount.
-This benefits those with a primary car for daily use and a second vehicle for pleasure.
+If you drive your second vehicle sparingly (typically under 7,500 miles yearly), you qualify for a low-mileage discount.
+This works well when you have a primary car for daily use and a second vehicle for occasional trips.

 Bundling

-Bundling your auto and home/renters insurance with the same provider is one of the most common ways to reduce costs.
+Combining your auto and home or renters insurance with the same provider is one of the most common ways to reduce costs.
+Bundling discounts vary by insurer but can reduce premiums on both policies.

 piggyBank icon